bmeme/ansible-role-percona-xtradb-cluster/README.md

 	  ip_address: "{{ ansible_default_ipv4.address }}"

 ## GitHub Actions and molecule test
-A CI is not really active for this role (only a simple `ansible-lint`).
-This because (I don't know why...) `molecule test` breaks during execution in GitHub Action environment when mysql server is enabled.
-Out of GitHub Action the `molecule test` works well.

 We couldn't run the role's test steps via Molecule in the GitHub Action workflow.
 This because (for unknown reasons) executing a `molecule test` fails due to the inability to start MySQL with the following error:

 ```